 A steaming bowl of homemade chicken soup is comforting, nostalgic, and like a warm hug.
-This cozy homemade gluten-free chicken noodle soup delivers all of that magic with flavorful broth, hearty noodles, and tender chicken.
-The best part is, it’s gluten free.
+This cozy homemade gluten-free chicken noodle soup delivers all of that magic with flavorful bone broth (making it extra high in protein), hearty noodles, and tender chicken.
+The best part is, it’s gluten free AND dairy free too.

 Why you’ll love this cozy homemade chicken soup

-- Packed with fresh foods: Tender chicken, al dente noodles, and fresh vegetables come together to create a nutrient dense comfort meal.
+- Packed with fresh foods: Tender chicken, al dente noodles, and vegetables come together to create a nutrient dense comfort meal.
+I love making this with fresh sage, basil, thyme and other herbs from my garden as well.

 Ingredients you’ll need

-- Lemon juice: A splash brightens the flavor and enhances the fresh herbs
+- Lemon juice: A splash brightens the flavor and enhances the fresh herbs.
+I usually finish it with this because my hubby isn’t a lemon fan in soup.

 How to make cozy gluten free chicken noodle soup